 4.3 Threats and intimidation – ARS 13-1202

 Per ARS 13-1202, threatening or intimidating is the offense where people either threaten to:

 - physically injure someone, or

-- cause a serious public inconvenience (such as the evacuation of a building).
+- cause a serious public inconvenience (such as a building evacuation).

-If a person threatens to injure someone for the purpose of preventing the communication of a crime, then a prosecutor could charge the person with both:
+If a person threatens to injure someone to prevent the communication of a crime, then a prosecutor could charge the person with both: